TDSOJohn/Engine/README.md

 g++ --std=c++17 main.cpp ./build/libengine.a
 ```

-Core Foundation is used to rethrieve the current folder path in Release mode on macOS, add link to CoreServices framework.
+Core Foundation is used to retrieve the current folder path in Release mode on macOS, add link to CoreServices framework.
 ```
 g++ --std=c++17 main.cpp ./build/libengine.a -framework CoreServices
 ```